icj88/obsidian-personal/Journal Of Everything/Operations/1095c Forms/Meeting 1095c ETS.md

 	- One for summary information (1094c) placed in the manifest xml.
 - Immediate checks on IRS upload
 - ~week for accept/reject officially
-	- Errors typically come from discrepancies betwen SSN office for household information.
+	- Errors typically come from discrepancies between SSN office for household information.
 ## Population
-1. Anybody that has received bcbs at at any point. includes employees, former employees, and sometiimes non-employees
+1. Anybody that has received bcbs at at any point. includes employees, former employees, and sometimes non-employees
 2. Anybody that qualified during the 12 or 11 month look back period.
-	1. Discrepancy between people recieving letters and those that qualify.
+	1. Discrepancy between people receiving letters and those that qualify.
 		1. Kiki's benefit team tracks these people in excel spreadsheet.
 TODO:

 Benefits Workscenter -> ACA Reports & IRS Forms